Texas-Robotics-Academy/markdown/in_person/robot_line_following.md

 ## Exercise 7.1.3 - A Proportional Controller for Line Following

-You may be familiar with the formula for the slope of a line.
-That would be `y = mx + c`.
-The term m is slope.
-(You may have seen this as `y = mx + b`, it's the same thing.)

-We haven't *actually* computed the slope of a line.
-What we've computed is called a **potential**.
-It indicates where the line is on the robot.
-However, we can combine this concept with the formula for the slope of a line to create a simple **linear controller**.
-This controller is **linear** because the formula that it uses is a linear function.
-This controller is more commonly known as a **proportional** controller.
+In Exercise 7.1.2, you calculated which channel (0-7) the line is closest to.
+This is called the **potential**.
+Let’s combine this concept with a linear formula (`y = mx + c`), so we have a simple linear controller – called a proportional controller.

-As realized on our robot, this will look something like this.
+This will look something like this:

-- The potential that you computed in Exercise 7.1.2 is going to be used to steer the robot.
+- The potential computed in Exercise 7.1.2 is used to steer the robot.
+This is the **m** value in `y = mx + c`.
-- The robot should default to going forward at a constant speed.
-You do this with a **constant term** or **constant weight**.
-In `y = mx + c`, that term is `c`.
+- The **c** value refers to speed.
+The robot should default to going forward at a constant speed.
-  - Your constant term in your program will look something like `one.move(constant, constant)`.
+  - Your constant term in your program will look something like this: `one.move (constant, constant)`
-- The potential that you computed in Exercise 7.1.2 can be thought of as the term `m` in `y = mx + c`.
-When you turn the robot, you want to spin one wheel more than the other.
-To accomplish this, you should compute how a number, using `y = mx + c` where you add mx to one side, and subtract `mx` from the other side.
-You can think of the formula now as `speed = b + mx, speed = b - mx`.
-  - `c` is your constant weight, or **constant gain** (`K_c`).
-  - `x` is your **proportional weight**, or, as it is better known **proportional gain** (`K_p`).
+- The **x** value is the how much the robot corrects itself during its course – called the proportional gain (**K_p**)
+- So now think of the formula as something like this: `speed = c + mx`, `speed = c = mx`.

-- Write a program that creates a proportional controller, using the facts that have been written here.
-- Write an interface using the push buttons on the robot to allow you to adjust the constant and linear weights up and down.
-- Take your robot out to the bridge and try it on our race course using the proportional controller.
+Write a program that creates a proportional controller, using the facts stated above.
+Create an interface using the push buttons to be able to manually adjust the **K_p** and **constant** values on the robot.
+Take your robot out to the bridge and try it on our race course using the proportional controller.
+Adjust **K_p** and **constant** values as needed.

 {{+}}Exercise 7.1.3, 7_1_3{{+}}